Want to learn more about Repotting Orchid

 Not sure if your orchid needs to be repotted?
-Here are 4 signs that will let you know:
+Here are a few signs to look out for:

-Roots have started to grow out of the drainage holes in the bottom
+Roots have started to grow out of the drainage holes or are mostly growing outside the pot

 TWO OPTIONS TO CONSIDER WHEN REPOTTING

 USE A BIGGER POT If the root system has outgrown the old pot.

 SAME POT, NEW MEDIUM Only if the root system still fits in its old pot.

 When picking out a new pot, think about using one that’s only slightly bigger than the last one.
 About 1”-2” larger is a good rule of thumb.
 If you pick a pot that's too large, there's a risk that the new potting medium won’t be able to dry up quickly enough between waterings, which might cause your plant to suffocate in a wet substrate.

 This type of orchid is an Epiphytic plant which means that their roots have evolved to both perform photosynthesis and to anchor onto trees and cliffs.
 Because of this, the roots are thick and need plenty of light and good aeration.
 They require a pot that is suitable for orchids.
 These pots are usually transparent but can also be basket-shaped or made out of clay with a good amount of drainage holes, sometimes even on the sides of the pot.